Skip to main content

 Te karewe (Te karewe)

-Te karewe is a refreshing coconut drink enjoyed throughout the day in Kiribati.
-Green coconuts are husked and the water is consumed directly, often considered a natural isotonic drink.
-It plays a vital role in hydration in the hot climate and is integral to daily life and offered to guests as a welcoming gesture.
+Te karewe is the coconut drink people reach for throughout the day in Kiribati.
+Green coconuts are husked and the water drunk straight from the shell, a natural isotonic drink that keeps people hydrated in the heat.
+It's part of daily life and a standard gesture of welcome to guests.

 water